 One of the most popular variations of this classic casserole is to add cheddar cheese.
 So if you like your tuna noodle casserole extra cheesy, feel free to stir in a cup of shredded cheddar when combining the sauce, pasta, and tuna.
 It will get nice and melty as the casserole bakes!
 Parmesan is another great option.

 What to Serve with Tuna Noodle Casserole

-This casserole can be a bit on the heavy side, especially if you prefer to make the cheesy version, so I like to pair it with a really light and simple side salad.
+This casserole can be a bit on the heavy side, especially if you prefer to make the cheesy version, so I like to pair it with a light and simple side salad.
 The delicate flavor and texture of the salad perfectly balance the creamy tuna casserole and it helps you get a little more green on that plate.
 Plus, it only takes five minutes to make!
 A simple Three Bean Salad might also be nice.

 Tuna Noodle Casserole